akrly/markdown-cv/index.md

 - **Mentor** - Providing individual support for students’ intellectual development, orientation, motivation and emotional welfare.
 Overall I mentored more than 20 students, but more importantly I could facilitate their way navigating to a university course and career that they are happy with and enjoy.

-`2016-2017`
+`2016-`
 **Private tutor**

-I held project based one-on-one and small group sessions for home schooled students.
-Topics covered natural sciences, media creation, gastrophysics, while meeting national curriculum requirements.
+I take on students who look for project based one-on-one and small group sessions.
+Topics cover natural sciences, engineering, media creation, gastrophysics, while meeting outlined competence requirements.
+I employ my skills and experience to cater for the students curiosity and facilitate making based projects.
+Main goal is that the students exceed my subject knowledge in their chosen field whilst I focus on delivering key soft skills in communication, research, self-motivated learning and critical thinking.

 `2015-2016`
-**Palace of wonders** (Csodák Palotája), Budapest
+**Presenter - Palace of wonders** (Csodák Palotája), Budapest

 I joined and trained with the museums science communicators team and quickly got to host regular science shows and demonstrated popular experiments in an auditorium that could seat a 100 guests.
 Later on I got involved in the daily management of the institution and coordinated the staff as shift lead.